With summer ending in Swanton, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last checked yours?
-Pull it out and angle it toward the light.
-If there’s no light visible, buy a new one.
+Can’t remember when you last replaced yours?
+Pull it out and tilt it toward the light.
+If there’s no light visible, get a new one.

 3. Clean the Inside